Art

 A cynic might observe, correctly, that a large commercial fair is as good a place as any to be reminded that most art sucks.

-In the artist’s own words, Happy Hills documents the “predominantly Hispanic workforce who work tirelessly behind the scenes to maintain the beautiful imagery of these affluent areas.”
-His interruptions of the glossy images feel effortless, transforming pictures we overlook but are influenced by every day.
+In the artist's own words, Happy Hills documents the "predominantly Hispanic workforce who work tirelessly behind the scenes to maintain the beautiful imagery of these affluent areas."
+His interruptions of the glossy images feel effortless, transforming pictures we overlook but are influenced by eve

 This may sound like the world’s most overwrought art gag.
 And, certainly, there is no small irony in critiquing the creative numbness of the art market with pieces that will be sold on that very same market.
-But William Powhida’s artistic spoofs are so spot on, and his critiques so incisive, it’s hard not to get sucked in by the whole exercise.
+But William Powhida’s artistic spoofs are so spot on, and his critiques so incisive, it’s ha

 The Art Chicago preview had all the energy of a funeral home decorated in an array of polite artworks in gilded frames but NEXT, Art Chicago’s ersatz “alternative fair” for “emerging” galleries and artists, certainly had a buzz about it.